tlkamp/terraform-provider-validation/README.md

 resource "validation_warning" "warn" {
   condition = var.one == var.two
   summary   = "var.one and var.two are equal.
 This will cause an error in future versions" details   = <<EOF
 In a future release of this code, var.one and var.two may no longer be equal.
-Please consider modifying the values to be distinct to avoid execution failures. var.one: ${var.one}
+Please consider modifying the values to avoid execution failures. var.one: ${var.one}
 var.two: ${var.two}
 EOF